ChatDoc Master Admin Panel

 Figma

-To address this, I worked with internal engineers who also served as admins to map a new system architecture and designed a scalable admin panel with organization-level onboarding, role-based access control, and secure chatbot deployment via iFrame tokens.
+I worked with internal engineers who also served as admins to map a new system architecture and designed a scalable admin panel with organization-level onboarding, role-based access control, and secure chatbot deployment via iFrame tokens.

 PROBLEM

-Originally, the admin dashboard allowed only flat user management: individual accounts with no grouping, no granular roles beyond platform admins, and limited tooling for debugging or onboarding.
+The original admin dashboard allowed only flat user management: individual accounts with no grouping, no granular roles beyond platform admins, and limited tooling for debugging or onboarding.
 This setup worked when user count was low and user roles simple, but as we onboarded business users, the limitations caused inefficiencies and operational risks.

 Old admin panel of ChatDoc Master